Standout South African Gin Brands – Locally Crafted & Distilled

 Cape Fynbos Gin

-Cape Fynbos Gin is a small-batch distilled, premium, handcrafted gin distilled from the finest white spirits in small forty litre batches.
+Cape Fynbos Gin is a small-batch distilled, premium, handcrafted gin distilled from the finest white spirits in small forty-litre batches.
 This is infused with premium juniper berries and elements from more than 30 indigenous botanicals, sustainably hand-harvested for their bark, roots, berries, flowers, stems, peels or leaves.
 We just adore this pretty packaging.

 Clemengold Gin

-ClemenGold Gin almost needs no introduction – all of the best parts of gin, infused with delicious Clemengold flavour.
-The essence of sunshine that the fruit imparts to this cosmopolitan gin is headily aromatic and upon raising your glass of gin for the first sip, a perfume of citrus draws you in.
+ClemenGold Gin almost needs no introduction – all of the best parts of gin, infused with delicious ClemenGold flavour.
+The essence of sunshine that the fruit imparts to this cosmopolitan gin is headily aromatic and upon raising your glass of gin for the first sip, the perfume of citrus immediately draws you in.
 ClemenGold and orange peel, cinnamon, honey, ground almond, juniper berries, angelica and orris root, and coriander are macerated and vapour-infused to bring gin aficionados this smooth Classic Cape Dry style gin with subtle hints of citrus.
 We love!

 Cruxland Gin

-Produced by liquor heavyweight KWV, Cruxland is infused with the rare Kalahari truffle as well rooibos and honeybush.
+Produced by liquor heavyweight KWV, Cruxland is infused with the rare Kalahari truffle, as well rooibos and honeybush.
 We do love that leather bound neck.

 Deep South Distillery

-Deep South Distillery is the southernmost distillery on the Cape Peninsula and specialises in small-batch, hand-crafted spirits made with love, care and pride.
+Deep South Distillery is the southernmost distillery on the Cape Peninsula and specialises in small-batch, hand-crafted spirits made with care and pride.
+There are three gins in the range…Â Â

-The Cape Dry Gin is a beautifully balanced, juniper-forward gin made in a classic dry style, but with additional botanicals grown and harvested in the Cape peninsula.
-Mountain buchus add lovely herbal and floral aromas and flavours. the gin is a multiple medal winner and was Gin of the Year in London Spirits Competition in 2019.
+The Cape Dry Gin is a beautifully balanced, juniper-forward gin made in a classic dry style, but with additional botanicals grown and harvested in the Cape Peninsula.
+Mountain buchu adds a lovely herbal and floral aroma and flavour.
+The gin is a multi-award winner and was named ‘Gin of the Year’ in the London Spirits Competition in 2019.Â

 Ruby Gin is a flavourful aromatic gin made in a contemporary floral style.
 Heady scents of rose and lavender blend with deeper, darker fruity notes of honeybush, lifted by the exotic scent of hibiscus.
-The colour derives from an infusion of hibiscus flowers.
-This is a gin that invites exploration and is superb with flavoured tonics and abundant ripe fruit garnishes.
+The colour derives from an infusion of hibiscus flowers. Â This is a gin that invites exploration and is superb with flavoured tonics and abundant ripe fruit garnishes. Â

-The newcomer, Spice Island Gin, is a tribute to the aromatic heritage of Zanzibar and other Indian Ocean spice islands.
+Spice Island Gin is a tribute to the aromatic heritage of Zanzibar and other Indian Ocean spice islands.
 A dry gin heritage is overlaid with subtle, tantalising flavours and aromas of allspice, pepper, cinnamon and cardamom, against a palate of sweet citrus zests.
-Great with Indian tonic or ginger ale, garnished with citrus and spices, or straight up with a grapefruit tonic, this is their best and most complex gin yet.
+Great with Indian tonic or ginger ale, garnished with citrus and spices, or straight up with a grapefruit tonic.
+Possibly their best and most complex gin yet. Â

-deepsouthdistillery.co.za| Facebook | Instagram
+deepsouthdistillery.co.za | Facebook | Instagram

 De Vry Distillery